LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-Roughly 6GB.
-Morrowind Enhanced Textures accounts for most of that space, and it is entirely optional, even if thoroughly recommended.
+5.4GB.
+Morrowind Enhanced Textures accounts for most of that space (4.3GB), and it is entirely optional, even if thoroughly recommended.

 ### Is this modlist compatible with OpenMW?